 Jones Act seamen who have been exposed to asbestos may suffer:

-- Mesothelioma.
 Mesothelioma is a rare form of cancer that affects the lining of the lungs, heart, and other organs.
 Symptoms may include chest pain, excessive coughing, shortness of breath, and coughing up blood.

-- Lung cancer.
 While mesothelioma happens in the lining of the lungs, lung cancer causes cell disruption inside the lung.
 Asbestos may cause both small cell and non-small cell lung cancer, both of which require aggressive treatment.

-- Asbestosis.
 Even when asbestos doesn’t cause cancer, it can lead to progressive or lifelong lung disease.
 Prolonged damage can cause scarring in the lung tissue, causing chronic respiratory infections, shortness of breath, and severe asthma attacks.